-The engineering V-model is a process template used across sectors and industries to guide the engineering of products that are all around us.
-Engineering teams at our government customers use the V-model to map and plan out their steps and activities to develop and deploy solutions.
-More and more, SAIC’s customers, especially those in the Department of Defense (DOD), are using digital engineering (DE) for a 3D model-driven, data-centric and computer-controlled approach to engineering “V” and solution lifecycle management.
+The engineering "V" is a process template used across sectors and industries to guide the engineering of products that are all around us.
+Engineering teams use the V-model to map and plan out their steps and activities to develop and deploy solutions.
+More and more, SAIC’s customers, especially those in the Department of Defense (DOD), are using digital engineering (DE) for a 3D model-driven, data-centric and computer-controlled approach to engineering V and solution lifecycle management.

 Model-based definition drives integrated manufacturing and inspection

 We regularly support our defense vehicle customers as a lead systems integrator by delivering validated and high-performance parts, such as antenna brackets, in days instead of weeks as a result of several innovative capabilities that we have added to our DE ecosystem for the bottom of the engineering V. Model-based definition, or MBD, is particularly the driver of time, labor and cost savings.
 Adoption of MBD is growing across industries because it can significantly improve efficiency — by potentially up to 70-80% — compared with traditional computer-aided design and manufacturing documentation processes.